Fryuni/blog/src/content/blog/02-a-language-worth-learning.md

 [^1]: 19th epigram from: Alan J. Perlis.
 1982.
 Special Feature: Epigrams on programming.
 SIGPLAN Not.
 17, 9 (September 1982), 7–13. https://doi.org/10.1145/947955.1083808

-I found this quote in an [article](http://www.norvig.com/21-days.html) by Peter Norvig about the path of learning how to program.
-It is right at the top of the
+I found this quote when reading the excellent [article](http://www.norvig.com/21-days.html) by Peter Norvig about the path of learning how to program.
+It is right in the beggining, setting the stage for his post.
+This post is independent of the one by Peter, but do check it out as well.

 The article presents this quote in the context of an example.
 A programmer versed in BASIC might need to work on some code base written in C; if that programmer only learns C syntax, they can perform the task.
 By learning solely the language's syntax, the programmer would not know how things can be done differently in C compared to BASIC; they would be programmers in BASIC using C syntax, not programming in C.
 The author believes that this situation is not what learning a new language means; it is merely completing a task.